bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

   :align: center

-  Figure 12: Examples of Poincaré lines as arcs on the unit circle with each one approaching the the circumference at a 90 degree angle. (source: Wikipedia)
+  Figure 12: Examples of Poincaré lines as arcs on the unit circle with each one approaching the circumference at a 90 degree angle. (source: Wikipedia)

 A few notable points: